When rate cuts run out, central banks print and buy.

 3 quick questions

 NO LEGAL ADVICE.
 Zentru is a document assistant and software tool-kit under W. Va.
-Code §30-2-4.
-We are not a law firm and do not provide legal or tax advice.
-Generated documents must be reviewed by a WV-licensed attorney before they carry legal effect.
-Consult a licensed attorney and CPA before relying on any output of this platform.
+Code §30-2-4; not a law firm; consult a WV-licensed attorney and CPA before relying on any output of this platform.